pranaydogra/CyTOF_data_analysis/README.md

 ## Part1 :- Read in and subsample CyTOF data
 **Open the fcs files within Python and merges the files in a single step w/o having to open the files in FCS Express or Flowjo.**

+**NOTE:** I have noticed that sometimes while trying to read in the .fcs files I get a header error.
+Incase you get this error, run the fix_cytof_files.R script.
+This script opens the files in R usign the flowcore package and saves it again over writing the original file with a "fixed" file.
+These files then open without any issue.

 ## Part 2:- Data transformation and dimensionality reduction
 **Arcsin transform the data and run dimensionality reduction using TSNE and UMAP.
 Then run Louvain clustering to identify cluster of cells**